-Best Animal Experiences in Newcastle & Hunter to See Wildlife
+Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

-From wildlife sanctuaries and family-friendly zoos and wildlife sanctuaries to picturesque beaches and lakes where nature thrives, this region offers a variety of opportunities to connect with creatures big and small.
+From family-friendly zoos and dedicated wildlife sanctuaries to the region’s thriving natural areas, there’s many opportunities to connect with creatures big and small.

 Aussie Ark